 As they continually evolve with their studies, their program has developed over the years while consistently blending natural horsemanship and the mental comprehension abilities of the horse with that of dressage; never compromising their training beliefs and values, including avoiding gadgets and quick-fixes.
 The foundation of their program, Steps to Success, has always been and remains being training from the horse’s point of view.

-Rick’s experience with horses began at a young age with his family’s horse and ponies.
-From riding to driving, he eventually acquired his own horse; a mare who was known as being “difficult.”
+Much of Rick’s life in the early years had revolved around riding and driving his family’s horses and ponies and the steers he and his brother raised (as they did for about 25 years).
+He eventually acquired his own horse as a teenager; a mare who was known as being “difficult.”
 This didn’t bother Rick as he was just happy enough to have his own horse.
 What he was able to accomplish with this mare, however, resulted in attention from others and quickly lead to a client list.
 Gaining a reputation for being able to help “difficult” horses directed him to a number of competitive dressage riders who were searching for help with their own equine partners.
 This motivated him to figure out a program where he could blend what he knew of natural horsemanship and dressage.

 With his physics background, Rick insists that things must make sense.
 This benefits in his abilities for problem solving, understanding how horses and riders learn, and seeing things from their point of view.
 During their lessons, he asks his students many questions so they have to think about and see where the horse is coming from.
 He strongly believes students absolutely must comprehend what they are learning and teaching the horse.